-Google Kubernetes Engine deploys your workloads on Compute Engine instances running in your Google Cloud project.
-These instances are attached to your Google Kubernetes Engine cluster as nodes.
-The following sections show you how leverage the node-level security features available to you in Google Cloud.
+GKE deploys your workloads on Compute Engine instances running in your Google Cloud project.
+These instances are attached to your GKE cluster as nodes.
+The following sections show you how to leverage the node-level security features available to you in Google Cloud.

-By default, Google Kubernetes Engine nodes use Google's Container-Optimized OS as the operating system on which to run Kubernetes and its components.
-Container-Optimized OS implements several advanced features for enhancing the security of Google Kubernetes Engine clusters, including:
+By default, GKE nodes use Google's Container-Optimized OS as the operating system on which to run Kubernetes and its components.
+Container-Optimized OS implements several advanced features for enhancing the security of GKE clusters, including:

 - Locked-down firewall